RegionalPlanAssoc/cruisedetector/README.md

 ## Data Requirements and Format
 ### Street Network
+A base street network will be required in order to route a shortest path as the end a trip and compare it to the actual path.

-The street network should be in pbf format.
-An extract for specific geographic areas can be obtained from [geofabrik.de](https://www.geofabrik.de/).
-The extract should be saved to the osm2po base path, if that is different from the project base bath.
+The street network should be in [OpenStreetMap's Protocolbuffer Binary Format (.pbf)](https://wiki.openstreetmap.org/wiki/PBF_Format).
+Extracts for broad geographic areas can be obtained from [geofabrik.de](https://www.geofabrik.de/).
+The extract should be saved to the the project base directory `C:\cruisebase\`, the same parent directory where you installed osm2po.

+The field names for the streets table should match those in the `pgMapMatch/config.py`.
+Make sure the Spatial Reference System (SRS) of the streets table matches the SRS you will be using for the location or trip data, and any necessary indexes and spatial indexes have been created.
+Depending on the imported network, it may improve performance to clip the input street network to a convex hull around a specific study area.

+For the example workflow in this readme, the [street network in Washington State (washington-latest.osm.pbf)](https://download.geofabrik.de/north-america/us/washington.html) is used.

-### GPS Data
+### Input Trip Data
-#### Location Data
+#### Location or Ping Data
+Primarily, trips are generated using the timestamped locations of a driver, which is typically derived from the pings of mobile phone locations by cellular signaling data vendors.

-Data formats may vary by vendor, but the raw GPS location data must be a table containing a minimum of **device ID, timestamp, latitude and longitude, and horizontal accuracy**.
-The `cruising_importLocationData.py` script is based on one specific vendor’s data and may require alteration to match the format and data structure of the location data obtained.
+Data formats will vary by vendor, but at minimum, the raw ping data must contain the following variables:
+- **device ID**: unique ID for a collection of pings
+- **timestamp**:  date and time of day recorded for the ping.
+- **latitude**: numeric coordinate in degrees of the north-south position of the ping from the equator.
+- **longitude**: numeric coordinate in degrees of the east-west position of the ping from the Prime Meridian.
+- **horizontal accuracy**: estimated error between the reported point and the true geographic location.

-The following list is an incomplete list of location data vendors.
+The following list is a non-exhaustive list of location data vendors.
 Inclusion in the list is not an endorsement.

 - Vera set
 - Quadrant
 - Onemata
 - Lifesight

+The example workflow in this readme and the `cruising_importLocationData.py` script included in this repository have been written based on data from Quadrant containg pings in Seattle, Wa.
+Thus, your workflow and version of the `cruising_importLocationData.py` script may require alterations to match the format and structure of the data if an alternative source is used for this script.

-#### Trip Data
+#### Trip Paths
-Trip data that has been pre-processed into traces by the vendor can also be used.
+Alternatively, trip paths that have already been pre-processed into traces by the vendor may also be used.
+This data would substitute directly for the trace table (`sampletraces`) table, and the generation of traces from the point table (`samplepoints`) would be skipped.

 The imported PostgreSQL table must contain:
-- **trip_id**: unique ID for each trace
+- **trip_id**: Unique ID for each trace
 - **lines_geom**: Linestring M geometry of the trace
 - **start_geom**: Point M geometry of the start point
 - **end_geom**: Point M geometry of the end point